csmahmud99/js-practice/README.md

     - Using the Index Number, we can add a new element of an array in any position (not only in the first or in the last).
     - Exceptional case :: Empty Index Position :: Will result 'undefined'.
     - Finding the Index (position) Number of an array in JavaScript by using the 'indexOf()' method.
 It will result in '-1' if the asking array element does not exist inside of an array.
+    - Array push() Method <b>(arrayPushPop.js)</b>
+        - Adding a new element to the last of an array using the 'Array push() Method'.
+        - We can also add more than one element to the last of an array using the 'Array push() Method'.
+    - Array pop() Method <b>(arrayPushPop.js)</b>
+        - Removing an element from the last of an array using the 'Array pop() Method'.
+        - The 'Array pop() Method' returns us the removed element from the array, which we can use later anywhere by storing it inside a variable.
+    - Array unshift() Method <b>(arrayUnshiftShift.js)</b>
+        - Adding a new element to the first of an array (numbers) using the 'Array unshift() Method'.
+        - We can also add more than one new element to the first of an array using the 'Array unshift() Method'.
+    - Array shift() Method <b>(arrayUnshiftShift.js)</b>
+        - Removing an element from the first of an array using the 'Array shift() Method'.
+        - The 'Array shift() Method' returns us the removed element from the array, which we can use later anywhere by storing it inside a variable